redhat-appstudio/infra-deployments/README.md

 ## How to add your own component

-You may use the `has` component as an example for how to add your own component.
-Here `has` refers to the HAS service team's K8s resources.
+You may use the `application-service` component as an example for how to add your own component.
+Here `application-service` refers to the HAS service team's K8s resources.

 These are the steps to add your own component:

 1) Create a new directory for your team's components, under `components/(team-name)`.
 2) Add a `kustomization.yaml` file under that directory, which points to the individual K8s YAML resources you wish to deploy.
     - You may also structure your deployment into directories and files.
 See the Kustomize documentation for more information, and/or examples below.
-    - See `components/has/staging` for an example of this.
+    - See `components/application-service/staging` for an example of this.
 3) Create an Argo CD `ApplicationSet` resource in `argo-cd-apps/base/(team-name).yaml`).
-    - See `has.yaml` for a template of how this should look.
+    - See `application-service.yaml` for a template of how this should look.
     - The `.spec.template.spec.source.path` value should point to the directory you created in previous step.
     - The `.spec.template.spec.destination.namespace` should match the target namespace you wish to deploy your resources to.
     - The suffix of the `.spec.template.metadata.name` should correspond to your team name, but keep the `{{kcp-name}}-` prefix for proper templating: `{{kcp-name}}-(team-name)`.